Interview with MMF students

 Alex: Yes, I am very satisfied, choosing MMF has paid off.

-Stephanie: Start early, don’t let it slip.
-Surround yourself with lots of motivated people because it pushes you as well.
+Stephanie: Surround yourself with lots of motivated people because it pushes you as well.

-Benjamin: Work hard, get good grades, start early, study for the GRE, get good grades, get a good application.
-Be ready to enjoy the experience, get the most out of it, because it is a very fast pace.
+Benjamin: Be ready to enjoy the experience, get the most out of it, because it is a very fast pace.
 Come with motivation to make the best of it.

-Toni: Compared with my bachelor's, it is kind of a tough master, you have to remember what you had in the bachelor, especially for the fundamental courses.
-Put a lot of effort into the master also in socializing with people, because that is important, especially for networking.
+Toni: Put a lot of effort into the master's and also socialize with people, because that is important, especially for networking.

 Colin: Choose your courses wisely, you have three semesters where you can choose, so think about what you really want to do.

-Alex: As we say in German: Nichts wird so heiß gegessen wie es gekocht wird – nothing is as bad as it looks.
-In the first semester, many students dramatize.
-But in the end, it’s just five exams you have to take.
-If you participate and study, it is doable.
+Alex: As we say in German: Nichts wird so heiß gegessen, wie es gekocht wird – nothing is as dramatic as it looks.
+If you participate and study, everything is doable.

 Thies: Being openminded for everyone who is there.
-Especially, because we come from different cultures and there might be a language barrier sometimes.
-You can learn a lot from this cultural exchange.
+Given that we come from different cultures, you can learn a lot from this cultural exchange.